infinum/datx/docs/network/operators.md

 The library supports multiple caching strategies.
 Only the GET request can be cached and you can configure the behavior by using the `cache` operator.
 The operator receives a strategy and the max age.
 The default caching strategy in the browser is `CachingStrategy.CacheFirst` and on the server it's `CachingStrategy.NetworkOnly`.
 The default maxAge is `Infinity`.

 To find out more about the caching strategies, check out the [caching](./caching) page.
+To implement your custom caching strategy, check out the [interceptors](./interceptors) page about how to replace builtin interceptors.

+_Note:_ Used only with the [built in cache interceptor](./interceptors#cache).

 ## method